MrJookie/AStar/README.md

-# A* Pathfinding
+# A* SFML MicroPather Pathfinding

-Dijkstra's shortest path algorithm with Manhattan's distance - A* on SFML
+Dijkstra's shortest path algorithm with heuristics - A* on SFML using MicroPather